fynrir/youjqtube/README.md

 We tell it --no-dev because we don't want any strange dev settings on.

-Now, you need to add this to your <head> section:
+Now, you need to add this to your head section in the html:
 ```
 <link rel="stylesheet" type="text/css"
 href="http://ajax.googleapis.com/ajax/libs/jqueryui/1.7.1/themes/base/jquery-ui.css"/>